 For those looking at independent living apartments, a move to senior housing is not just a move to a new home; it’s a transition into a brand new life stage, and not one that everyone welcomes.
 This makes your marketing challenge twofold: 1) sell prospects on the idea of independent living in general; and 2) sell them on your community in particular.
 How do you do that?

 As a senior housing provider, your task is to create content that both answers the pressing questions seniors have when they’re deciding whether to move to a senior living community and conveys how your services will fulfill their needs.
+Questions might include:

 - What are the benefits of senior living?